Facilitated communication: Anna Stubblefield

-The Martina Susanne Schweiger case
+Martina Susanne Schweiger case

 In 2014, Martina Susanne Schweiger of Queensland, Australia, received an 18-month suspended jail sentence for two counts of indecent dealing with a 21-year-old client with severe autism with whom she worked at a disability services home.
-The client required 24-hour support and was not able to speak, write or use manual sign-language.
+The client required 24-hour support and could not speak, write, or use manual sign language.

 Schweiger believed the client expressed love for her through FC, which she claimed to reciprocate.
 She also believed the client, again through FC, indicated a desire to have sex.
 On one occasion, Schweiger removed her clothes in front of her client.
 On another, she "play wrestled" with him, touching his penis with her hands and mouth.
 She confessed her actions to her employer.
 After hearing reports from Alan Hudson, psychology professor at RMIT University, that FC "did not work for the young man", Judge Gary Long of Maroochydore District Court found Schweiger guilty of the charges, indicating that FC was neither reliable nor accurate as a method of communication.